ChandieFae/rws-tcappliancehvacrepair/about.md

 Serving North Carolina Residents since 2014 with reasonable prices.
 From major appliance repairs to complete HVAC installations, we get the job done!

 This site serves to support 3rd party cookie depreciation.
-You can also visit T&C Appliance/HVAC Repair directly at https://www.tcappliancehvac.com, or https://www.tcappliancerepairman.com**
+You can also visit T&C Appliance/HVAC Repair directly